 You’ve probably poked your head into this bookshop on a barge on a weekend stroll to Granary Square or Coal Drops Yard.
 Below deck is a library dotted with nautical curios and Chesterfield armchairs; up above is an open-air stage that plays host to musicians weekly.
-Now that Gardners have stopped trading, they’re going to launch their own delivery service for books they have in stock on the barge.
-They’re currently working on uploading all their titles onto their website, and it should be up and running in a few days.
+And there’s an excellent stretch of grass just opposite – head up the ramp, treat yourself to something from Ruby Violet, and sprawl out with a good book.

 Leyton’s Phlox is the second incarnation of an 80s Belfast book shop, run by the original owners’ daughter.
 In this beautiful, airy store, a wide range of fiction, non-fiction and children’s titles are bolstered by Allpress coffee, local craft beers and wine – all of which locals can now order online.